Edith Cowan: Community positions held

-Beside being a Member of Parliament, Cowan held positions on many boards in Western Australia, in 1929 during the Centenary The West Australian published a list of these;
+Beside being a Member of Parliament, Cowan held positions on many boards in Western Australia, in 1929 during the centenary The West Australian published a list of these;

 Politics

 In 1921, Western Australia passed legislation allowing women to stand for parliament.
 At the age of 59, she stood as the Nationalist candidate for the Legislative Assembly seat of West Perth because she felt that domestic and social issues were not being given enough attention.
-She won a surprise victory, defeating the Attorney General, Thomas Draper, who had introduced the legislation that enabled her to stand.
+She won a surprise victory, defeating the Attorney-General, Thomas Draper, who had introduced the legislation that enabled her to stand.
 Cowan was the first woman to be elected to an Australian parliament.
 She campaigned for women's rights in parliament, pushing through legislation which allowed women to be involved in the legal profession.
 She succeeded in placing mothers in an equal position with fathers when their children died without having made a will and was one of the first to promote sex education in schools.
 However, she lost her seat at the 1924 election and failed to regain it in 1927.

+Cowan supported the secession of Western Australia from the federation and was active in the Dominion League.
+In September 1930 she spoke at the inaugural meeting of the league's Claremont branch alongside leading secession campaigner Keith Watson.
+She was a delegate to the secession convention in August 1931 and successfully moved a motion calling on members "to support, irrespective of party divisions, election candidates pledged to secession and to the securing of a referendum".

 Personal life

 At the age of 18, on 12 November 1879, Edith married James Cowan, then Registrar of the Supreme Court.
-They lived at Scotstoun, 71 Malcolm Street, West Perth for most of their lives, but are also well known for having one of the first houses in Avonmore Terrace, Cottesloe, where they lived from 1896 to 1912.
+They lived at Scotstoun, 31 Malcolm Street, West Perth for most of their lives, but are also well known for having one of the first houses in Avonmore Terrace, Cottesloe, where they lived from 1896 to 1912.

-Cowan was married in St George's Cathedral, Perth, Perth.
+Cowan was married in St George's Cathedral, Perth.
 She was one of the first women elected to the Anglican Synod in 1916.